codesharedot/quantum-resistant-ledger-price/README.md

-# moac price
+# botxcoin price

-Gets the moac price with Python (from JSON).
+Gets the botxcoin price with Python (from JSON).

 https://pythonbasics.org